20 Fun & Interesting Facts About Malta (2023 Edition)

 13. Pan-Fried Rabbit: Exclusive to these Islands

-14. One Of The World’s Top Emerging Tourist Spots
+14. Malta is One of The World’s Top Emerging Tourist Spots

 With its warm climate, numerous adventure areas, architectural and historical monuments – including 3 UNESCO World Heritage Sites and 7 megalithic temples, Malta is fast becoming one of the hottest tourist spots on earth.